 Put all ingredients into a large pot over medium heat.

 Stir to prevent initial fruit scalding.
 The berries will soon begin heating and bursting, and there will soon be plenty of fluid to prevent the fruit from scalding. (*If using frozen berries, add some water to the pot before cooking to prevent scald, since it will take a while for the frozen berries to thaw.)

 Bring to low boil and let it continue at a low boil with no lid for 30-60 minutes, stirring occasionally.

 After the mixture has reduced about 50% from its initial level, remove from heat and let it sit until it's cooled enough not to burn you when touched.

 Place folded cheesecloth inside strainer.
 Place strainer inside of large pot of bowl where strained juice will go.

 Once cooled enough to touch, pour elderberry mixture into cheesecloth/strainer that is sitting in pot/large bowl.
 Using your hands or a sturdy spoon, push as much juice out of the berry mixture as possible.
 You'll end up with a bunch of lightly damp fiber, seeds and pulp left in the cheesecloth.
-This is great for compost or perhaps your chickens will like it (our ducks showed no interest).
-If you throw it into the trash, the Elderberry Witch will haunt you and ten of your friends for 11 years.
+This is great for compost or perhaps your chickens will like it (our ducks show no interest).
+If you throw it into the trash, the Elderberry Witch will haunt you and ten of your friends for 11 years - no, not really.

 Now you should have a nice pot of thick elderberry juice.
 Place the elderberry juice back on the stove over medium heat or until the fluid is at a low boil.
 At the same time, boil small canning jars in water for 15 minutes to sanitize them.